-including measures of trading volumes, relative price valuations, bid-ask spreads, and indications of supply imbalances.
-Throughout the program, the pace of daily purchases ranged from \$2 billion to \$9 billion.
-23 In terms of composition, the Federal Reserve purchased MBS in all coupon classes, but purchases were concentrated in the "production," or newly issued, thirty-year securities, which were in abundant supply in the first few months of the program and generally had lower coupons than existing MBS because of the prevailing low interest rates.
-24 It was felt that concentrating purchases on production MBS would help to reinforce the decline in primary mortgage rates by providing mortgage originators with a deep and ready market for new loans.
+Because the MBS purchases were arranged with primary dealer counterparties directly, there was no auction mechanism to provide a measure of market supply.
+Instead, the pace of purchases of each class of MBS was adjusted in response to measures of whether that class appeared relatively cheap or expensive.
+To avoid buying at excessively high prices and to support market functioning, purchases were increased when market liquidity was good and were reduced when liquidity was poor.
+Throughout the program, the pace of daily purchases ranged from \$2 to \$9 billion.
+In terms of composition, the Federal Reserve purchased MBS in all coupon classes, but purchases were concentrated in the "production," or newly-issued, 30-year securities, which were in abundant supply in the first few months of the program and which generally had lower coupons than existing MBS because of the prevailing low interest rates.
+Concentrating on production MBS helped to reinforce the decline in primary mortgage rates by providing mortgage originators with a deep and ready market for new loans.